camellia flower

 Sharing is caring!

 Who wouldn’t turn their head to a garden filled with bright camellia blooms?
-May it be a screen or focal point to a landscape or cutflowers in a bouquet, the camellia, from its glossy foliage that can be turned into soothing and healing teas to its many-petaled flower that may mean purity or passion when given to a loved one, is bound to stand out.
+May it be a screen or focal point to a landscape or cutflowers in a bouquet, the camellia, from its dark green foliage that can be turned into soothing and healing teas to its many-petaled flower that may mean purity or passion when given to a loved one, is bound to stand out.

 Given the right care and growing conditions, the camellia plant will thrive and will definitely captivate one’s senses.